Khust: History

 The settlement was first mentioned as terra Huzth, in 1324.
 Its castle, supposed to be built in 1090 by the king St. Ladislaus of Hungary as a defence against the Cumans and destroyed during the Mongol invasion of Hungary, was mentioned in 1353.
 The town got privileges in 1329.

-In 1458 King Matthias imprisoned his uncle, the rebellious Mihály Szilágyi in the castle.
+In 1458 King Matthias imprisoned his uncle, the rebellious Mihály Szilágyi, in the castle.
 In 1514, during György Dózsa's peasant revolt local peasants captured the castle.
 In 1526 the area became a part of Transylvania.

 The army of Ferdinand I captured the town in 1546.
-In 1594 the Tartars destroyed the town, but could not take the castle.
+In 1594, the Tartars destroyed the town, but could not take the castle.
 The castle was besieged in 1644 by the army of George I Rákóczi, in 1657 by the Polish, and in 1661–62 by the Ottoman and Tartar hordes.
 Count Ferenc Rhédey, the ruling prince of Transylvania and high steward of Máramaros County died in the castle on 13 May 1667.

 The castle surrendered to the Kurucs on 17 August 1703, and the independence of Transylvania was proclaimed here.
 It was the last castle the Habsburgs occupied when suppressing the freedom fight of the Kurucs, in 1711.
 The seriously damaged castle was struck by lightning and burnt down on 3 July 1766; a storm brought down its tower in 1798, it has been in ruins ever since then.
-Khust was renamed as Csebreny in 1882 during Magyarization process.
-In 1861, Rabbi Moshe Schick, established what was, at that time, the largest yeshiva in the world, with over 800 students.
+Khust was renamed as Csebreny in 1882 during Magyarisation process.
+In 1861, Rabbi Moshe Schick established what was, at that time, the largest yeshiva in the world, with over 800 students.

 In 1910 Khust had 10,292 citizens, 5,230 Ukrainians, 3,505 Hungarians and 1,535 Germans.

+During World War I, a camp for Russian army prisoners of war was established in Khust.
+A monument to the dead of the first period of the war was constructed near the Castle.
+By 1919, the Soviets had established leadership of the region and the Hungarian Soviet Republic was proclaimed.
+On 18 April 1919, all of Zakarpattia was captured by Romanian troops and transferred to Czechoslovakia under the Treaty of Trianon.

-Until the Treaty of Trianon it belonged to Hungary and was the seat of the Khust district of Máramaros county.
-After World War I, in summer 1919 the Rumanian troops took over the territory.
+After World War I, in summer 1919 the Romanian troops took over the territory.
 But according to the St.-Germain treaty Czechoslovakia received the city, as part of newly formed Podkarpatsko ("under the Carpathians") region (Subcarpathia).
 Czechoslovakia had to provide the region a wide autonomy, but autonomy was realised only in 1938.
-In Autumn 1938 an autonomous government was organised.
-The day after the collapse of Czechoslovakia on 14 March 1939, the Khust city government proclaimed, by the will of the local population, independence as Carpathian Ukraine on 15 March 1939.
+In Autumn 1938 an autonomous government was organized.
+The day after the collapse of Czechoslovakia on 14 March 1939, the Khust city government proclaimed, by the will of the local population and under the leadership of Avgustyn Voloshyn, independence as Carpathian Ukraine on 15 March 1939.
 The next day, 16 March 1939, Hungarian troops invaded Khust and claimed it as part of Hungary.
 On 24 October 1944 Soviet troops occupied the city, and annexed it into the Soviet Union.
 The Soviet government deported much of the city's German and Hungarian populations.